AppealForCourage

 of Guantanamo prisons, to NSA intercepts, to presidential elections, this debate has always been and

 will continue to be about the future security of our nation.
+Scoring political points while our soldiers

 are in the field fighting the forces of radical Islam is a dangerous and irresponsible move.
+It's time

 to get down to business on a funding measure that will help our troops.